Why The Best Cloth Napkins Are Linen

-Cotton is from the cotton plant, known for being soft and warm.
-Both linen and cotton are breathable and comfortable.
-In fact, linen and cotton together make the perfect combination.
-Cotton is resilient and soft to touch while linen is lightweight, full of texture, and more breathable than other fabrics.
+Cotton is the world’s most popular fabric, known for being soft and warm.
+It is resilient and soft to touch while linen is lightweight, full of texture, and more breathable than other fabrics.
+Both of these natural materials are breathable and comfortable and make the perfect combination.

 What To Look For In Linen Napkins

-- Napkin Size – Most dinner napkins come in a square shape.
-The size of the dinner napkins you select will depend on your personal preference and the occasion.
-The most common size of napkins for a light dinner is 18in x 18in.
-But generally, larger sizes are more appropriate for formal occasions.
+- Napkin Size – Most napkins come are square.
+The size you select will depend on your personal preference and the event.
+The most common napkin size for a dinner is 18x18 inches.
+But generally, larger sizes are more appropriate for formal set-ups.

-- Napkin Design – Traditionally dinner napkins are plain white, but ecru and ivory can make your dining experience casual and classy.
-Our dinner napkins are available in several colors and can be embroidered with monograms, hemstitched or laced.
+- Napkin Color, Detail, and Design – Traditionally, handmade dinner napkins are plain white in color, but ecru and ivory can also make your dining experience casual and classy.
+Many special events also use gray, light green, blue, or cream.
+Our napkins can be embroidered with monograms, hem stitched, or laced.
+We also offer a variety of patterns.

-How To Wash, Iron, Fold And Store Your Linen Dinner Napkins
+How To Wash, Iron, Fold And Store Your Linen Napkins and Cotton Napkins

 Here are different ways to keep your dinner napkins looking their best